 Basic net earnings (loss) per share is determined by dividing the net income (loss) attributable to common stockholders by the weighted average number of shares of common stock outstanding during the period.
-Diluted net earnings (loss) per share includes the effect, if any, from the potential conversion, vesting or exercise of securities, such as convertible promissory notes and stock options, which would result in the issuance of incremental shares of common stock.
-The computation of diluted net earnings (loss) per shares does not include the conversion of securities that would have an antidilutive effect.
-The basic and dilutive computations of net earnings (loss) per share for the Company for the years ended December 31, 2020 and 2019, are the same because the dilutive effects of the Company's convertible notes and warrants would be antidilutive.
+Diluted net earnings (loss) per share includes the effect, if any, from the potential conversion, vesting or exercise of securities (Contingent Securities) such as convertible promissory notes, stock options and warrants, which would result in the issuance of additional shares of common stock.
+The computation of diluted net earnings (loss) per shares does not include the conversion or exercise of Contingent Securities that would be antidilutive.
+The basic and dilutive computations of the Company's net earnings (loss) per share for the years ended December 31, 2021 and 2020, are the same because the effect of including Contingent Securities was antidilutive.

-(d) Cash and Cash Equivalents
+(d) Cash

-The Company classifies deposits in banks, money market funds and cash invested temporarily in various instruments with original maturities of three months or less as cash and cash equivalents.
-At times, the Company's cash balances may exceed the current insured amounts under the Federal Deposit Insurance Corporation (FDIC).
-The Company's cash balances at December 31, 2020, were \$828,016.
+The Company classifies deposits in banks, money market funds and cash invested temporarily in various instruments with original maturities of three months or less as cash.
+At times, the Company's cash balances in U.S. banks may exceed the levels of insured amounts under the Federal Deposit Insurance Corporation (FDIC).
+The Company's cash balance at December 31, 2021, was \$20.825.860.